-1) You should always treat Facebook as an open source medium and assume anything you say and or post can be used in a criminal manner by an outside party.
-Even with complex passwords, adding full profile protection and only being friends with those you trust and know, your information can still be viewed or stollen by someone with little knowledge.
+1) You should always treat Facebook as an open-source medium and assume anything you say and or post can be used in a criminal manner by an outside party.
+Even with complex passwords, adding full profile protection, and only being friends with those you trust and know, your information can still be viewed or stolen by someone with little knowledge.

 2) Only add friends that you know and trust.

 The easiest way to access Facebook information is by viewing a profile through other individual’s updates.
 This means that when you are tagged or mentioned in a photo or post, that photo/post is visible to anyone that may be friends with the person mentioning you and their friends will then see that information.
 In many cases, someone could browse your friend’s open profile to view and gather information about you through any mutual posts or pictures that you appear in.
 Encourage your friends to take the same precautionary measures as you.